NetSocialOSS/Harbinger/README.md

 2. On the first run, it will generate a **config.yaml** and an **openapi.json**.
 Configure the configuration file; otherwise, it won't work.
 3. Ensure all **requirements** are met.
 If your environment is set to "production," it will check if your server meets the hardware requirements to host Harbinger.
 4. Ensure the database is **seeded** correctly.
 Although Seedey is good at its job, it might doze off sometimes, so double-check!
+5. For backup and restore, use Seedey's new commands to create and load database backups as needed.

 ## Contribution Guidelines